Exponential self-similar mixing by incompressible flows: Preliminaries

-In the particular case $s \geq 0$ we extend the definition in \S\ref{ss:defH} to an arbitrary summability exponent $1<p<\infty$. \footnoteb{Only the spaces $\dot{W}^{s,p}$ with $s\geq 0$ will be needed for our scopes (see~\cite{grafakos,triebel} for a discussion of homogeneous spaces with regularity index $s\in \RR$).} We say that a distribution $f \in \DD'(\T^2)$ on the torus belongs to the homogeneous Sobolev space $\dot{W}^{s,p} (\T^2)$ if
+\begin{parag}[Homogeneous Sobolev spaces $\boldsymbol{\dot{W}^{s,p}}$] In the particular case $s \geq 0$ we extend the definition in \S\ref{ss:defH} to an arbitrary summability exponent $1<p<\infty$. \footnoteb{Only the spaces $\dot{W}^{s,p}$ with $s\geq 0$ will be needed for our scopes (see again~\cite{grafakos,triebel} for a discussion of these spaces with regularity index $s\in\R$).} We say that a distribution $f$ on $\T^2$ belongs to the homogeneous Sobolev space $\dot{W}^{s,p} (\T^2)$ if